dasarathg68/hostel-management-django/README.md

 The application should maintain details of hostel members.
 The Manager needs to have a database with the following details:
 Aadhar Number, Name, Age, Residential Address, Native Place, Mobile Number.
 A web framework should be developed to perform the following operations:

-a.
-A method to add member details into the database.
+- A method to add member details into the database.
-b.
-Given a mobile number, a method to display details of a particular person in a web page
+- Given a mobile number, a method to display details of a particular person in a web page
-c.
-A method to display the current occupant details in a web page
+- A method to display the current occupant details in a web page

 # Hostel Management App using Django